skilesare/immortality/a_new_constitution/article-i---commentary.md

 We are going to restrict what congress can do a little bit differently than the original constitution.
 Things are a bit more split out and we are going to talk about taxation a bit first.
 Below we specifically outline what can be taxed.

-_The demurrage of cash from accounts, citizened and corporate, to accounted citizen._
+_The demurrage of cash from accounts, citizen and corporate, to accounted citizen._

-Congress can tax the amount flowing from an corporate or citizent account to a citizen account via our catallaxian system.
-The possilbe amount that can be taxed can be easily calculated by multiplying the money supply by the demurrage rate.
+Congress can tax the amount flowing from an corporate or citizen account to a citizen account via our catallaxian system.
+The possible amount that can be taxed can be easily calculated by multiplying the money supply by the demurrage rate.
 Congress would not want to tax this amount at a high rate, but may want to raise some revenues this way.

 _The demurrage of cash from corporate accounts to other corporate accounts.
 The tax rate on corporate demurrage may not be lower than the tax rate on accounted citizen demurrage.
 _